Ziconius/FudgeC2/README.md

 Once an implant has been generated the stagers page will provide a number of basic techniques which can be used to compromise the target.
 The stagers which are currently available are:

-* IEX
+* IEX method
-* Windows Words Macro (In development)
+* Windows Words macro

 ### Active Implants

-Active implants are the result of sucessful stager executions.
-When a stager connects back to the Fudge C2 server a new implant is generated, and delivered to the target host.
-Each stager execution & check-in create a new active implant entry.
+Active implants are the result of successful stager executions.
+When a stager connects back to the Fudge C2 server a new active implant is generated, and delivered to the target host.
+Each stager execution & check-in creates a new active implant entry.

 ##### _Example_